Flow Research is conducting a new

 transmitters have been used for more than 100 years to measure flowrate.
 Their

--- although they are being displaced in some applications by new-technology flowmeters
+flowmeters -- although they are being displaced in some applications by

 Multivariable

-Multivariable transmitters are becoming more widely used for steam
+mass flow.
+Multivariable transmitters are becoming more widely

-they are more expensive than single variable DP transmitters, they
+expensive than single variable DP transmitters, they typically cost less

-typically cost less than buying a DP transmitter along with single
+than buying a DP transmitter along with single pressure and temperature

-is a state or condition we face everyday.
+state or condition we face every day.
 We speak of being “under

 pressure," and talking about putting pressure on another person or